Payette, Idaho: History

 The settlement was originally named "Boomerang," a construction camp for the Oregon Short Line from 1882 to 1884 at the mouth of the Payette River.
 Logs were floated down the river to the sawmills at the camp to produce railroad ties.
 After completion of the railroad, the settlement moved upstream to its present site and incorporated in 1891 as "Payette," to honor François Payette, a French-Canadian fur trapper and one of the first white men to explore the area.
-He arrived in present-day Idaho from Astoria and was later the head of the Fort Boise trading post for the British Hudson's Bay Company from 1835 to 1844.
+He had arrived in present-day Idaho from Astoria and was later the head of the Fort Boise trading post for the British Hudson's Bay Company from 1835 to 1844.
 A large merry man, Payette was highly regarded for his helpful assistance to the many travelers who came through the fort.
 Following his retirement in 1844, he returned to Montreal, after which the rest of his life is a mystery.

 Payette County was created in 1917, partitioned from Canyon County, and the city of Payette became the county seat.